 This table determines the relationship between TPS sensor volts and TPS percent used in various 3D tables such as the Alpha-N table.
 Note that the table starts at .39 volts, which is the nominal TPS sensor output with the throttle closed at idle.
-Some aftermarket throttle bodies, such as the S&S Cycle VFI Induction System, do not use a standard Delphi throttle sensor and thus require a different TPS transfer function.
-The provided setup files have the proper TPS transfer function and you should never change these values unless given specific instructions from tech support.

-throttle position means change in throttle position.
+Some aftermarket throttle bodies do not use the original equipment throttle position sensor and thus require a different TPS transfer function.
+The provided setup files have the proper TPS transfer function and you should never change these values unless given specific instructions from tech support. throttle position means change in throttle position.
 Fuel multipliers greater than 100% for positive delta throttle position correspond to an acceleration enrichment (similar effect to an accelerator pump on a carburetor).
 Fuel multipliers less than 100% for a negative delta throttle position correspond to a deceleration enleanment (useful for reducing exhaust back fire).